Lutfi221/jst-journey/activities/2025-05-17/homework.md

 I've prepared three problems for you.

+Before doing the problems, open the [Expected Turtle Art Results](./expected-results.md) document first.
+So you know what to make for each of the problem steps.

-Do them in the following order:
+Do the problems in the following order:

 1. [Spiraling Octagon](./spiraing-octagon.md)
 2. [Stars in the Sky](./stars-in-the-sky.md)
 3. [Chessboard](./chessboard.md)

-Once all homework is done, you can see the cheatsheet containing concepts from the activities you've just done.

 Good luck!